Cadienvan/soft-delete-migrator/README.md

 - `slaveConnection`(_optional_): The connection to the slave database.
   If not given, the library will use the `masterConnection` for both the master and the slave database.

+## Other functions

+The library also exposes two utility functions: `getConnection` and `closeConnection`.
+The `getConnection` function expects the following parameters:
+- `client`: The client to use.
+  Can be either `mysql`, `mysql2` or `sqlite`.
+- `config`: The configuration to use to create the connection.
+  - In case of `mysql` or `mysql2`, the configuration must be an instance of `mysql.ConnectionConfig` or `mysql2.ConnectionOptions`.
+  - In case of `sqlite`, the configuration must be a string containing the path to the SQLite database.

+# FAQ

+## How can you ensure data integrity?

+The library does all of its work in a transaction.
+If the migration fails, the transaction is rolled back and the data is not migrated.
+If the migration succeeds, the transaction is committed and the data is migrated.

+## How can you ensure that the migration is not executed twice?

+The library is idempotent in itself as it just considers the rows respecting the `migrateCondition`, if passed, or a simple `NOT NULL` condition on the `softDeleteColumn`.
+If you want to ensure that the migration is not executed twice, you can use the `filePaths` configuration to save the queries necessary to execute the migration, set the `safeExecution` configuration to `true` and then execute them manually.

 # Tests